 HTP ensures that the children and the wider school community understand that abuse and prejudice will not be tolerated, with clear information given out on issues such as safeguarding, racism, homophobia, bullying and e-safety.

 HTP is recognised as an inclusive environment where all children, including those with particular physical, emotional or educational needs have a voice that is heard.
-The high standards of behaviour found at HTP helps prepare our children for the expectations of secondary school.
+The high standards of behaviour found at HTP help prepare our children for the expectations of secondary school.

 The House system and School Council